-The Health Services Center is staffed by a Center Director, Nurse, two Emergency Medical Technicians, a Health Care Assistant and a part time College Assistant.
+The Health Services Center is staffed by a Center Director, Nurse, two Emergency Medical Technicians, an Immunization Coordinator, and a part time College Assistant.
 In addition, college and graduate interns, work-study students, and volunteers assist with the delivery of services to the College community.